naoralkobi/genetic_algorithm/README.md

 ## Requirements
 - Python 3.7 or higher
 - Required Python libraries are:
+  - random
-  - pandas
+  - re
-  - numpy
+  - string
-  - joblib
+  - time

 ## How to Use
 1. Clone the repository or download the code as a zip file.